InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 ## Concept

-Disjoint Set is a special data structure of tree, which is usually used to handle the combination and query of the dis-join sets.
-Each node in this structure has a parent node, if there is noly the current node, then the pointer of the parenet node points to itself.
+Disjoint Set is a special data structure of the tree.
+Each node in this structure has a parent node, if there is only the current node, then the pointer of the parent node points to itself.

 Two important operations are in this structure,

 - Find: find the member of the set to which the element belongs,  and it can be used to determine whether the two elements belong to the same set
 - Union: combine two sets to a new set